Staveley, Derbyshire

-Staveley is a town and civil parish in the Borough of Chesterfield, Derbyshire, England.
-Located along the banks of the River Rother.
-It is (5 miles) northeast of Chesterfield, (5 miles) west of Clowne, (5 miles) northwest of Bolsover, (11 miles) southwest of Worksop and (13 miles) southeast of Sheffield.
+Staveley is a town and civil parish in the Borough of Chesterfield, Derbyshire, England, along the banks of the River Rother (5 miles) northeast of Chesterfield, (5 miles) west of Clowne, (5 miles) northwest of Bolsover, (11 miles) southwest of Worksop and (13 miles) southeast of Sheffield.

 History

+The name Staveley derives from the Old English stæflēah meaning 'stave' or 'staff wood or clearing'.

 Staveley was formerly a mining town with several large coal mines in and around the area, the closest being Ireland Pit (Ireland Colliery Brass Band is named after the colliery).
 However, the pit has closed, along with the others in the area.

 Staveley Miners Welfare on Market Street was built in 1893 as an indoor market hall by Charles Paxton Markham, for a time owner of Markham & Co.
 At that time, it was called Markham Hall in memory of his father.
 Markham played a large role in the industrial development of the area around Staveley.
 Through his company Markham & Co. and its successor Staveley Coal and Iron Company, Markham owned ironstone quarries, several coal mines (including Markham Colliery), chemical works, ironworks and an engineering works specialising in mining and tunnelling equipment.

 Other major local industries in recent history have included Staveley Works foundry and Staveley Chemicals.
 The nationwide decline in industry has meant that Staveley Chemicals and Staveley Works have now almost entirely closed, with the only section of the chemical plant remaining being the P-aminophenol plant (a key component to making Paracetamol), which is run by American/Irish company Covidien.
 Notice has been served on the plant, earmarked for closure around June 2012, this closure will mark the end of over 100 yrs. of chemical production at Staveley..

 It is also the home town of the Townes Brewery.
 Modern industry includes a plastic pipe moulding factory for Brett Martin plc.
 There was also a wood wool production unit on Staveley works.